mlv9/heroball-app/README.md

 - Highest assists player vs my team -> Competition B vs Team C, order by APG
 - Which team do I score the most points against? -> Player A vs Competition B, order by PPG (same as above, not right)???

+- Does this need a 'group by' as well as the 'order by'?
+If it was against competition, grouped by team...

 Limit To
 - Competition
 - Team